Quake City - Free Entry for Reopening Weekend

 Quake City charts the aftermaths of the 4 September 2010 and 22 February 2011 earthquakes and the extraordinary response of the emergency services, international rescue teams, the thousands of volunteers who pitched in to help – construction workers, the Student Volunteer Army, the Farmy Army – and the incredible resilience of Canterbury’s communities.

-The exhibition includes some of the objects which have defined the Canterbury earthquakes including the spire of ChristChurch Cathedral and the railway station clocks which stopped at 12.51 pm on 22 February 2011.
+The exhibition includes some of the objects which have defined the Canterbury earthquakes including the spire of ChristChurch Cathedral and the clocks from the now-demolished former railway station.
 The rebuild section of the exhibition brings the visitor up to date with progress in regenerating the city and the recovery projects underway.

 The exhibition, when originally located in Cashel Mall, opened in February 2013.
 When it closed there in June this year it had welcomed 193,000 visitors.
 In the year ending 30 June 2017, 21% of visitors were from New Zealand and 79% were from overseas.
 More than 1,500 school students visited in the year, two thirds from New Zealand.